 - Legs: What color are the legs, and how long are they?
 Where are they positioned on the bird’s body?
-Does the bird walk well on land?
+Does the duck walk well on land?

 - Tail: How long is the tail?
 It is held stiffly upright or slack behind the body?

-While male ducks – drakes – can be easy to identify by sight alone, hens can be more challenging and it may be necessary to consider other characteristics as well for positive identification.
+While male ducks, also known as drakes, can be easy to identify by sight alone, hens can be more challenging and it may be necessary to consider other characteristics as well for positive identification.

 Other Ways to Identify Ducks

-In addition to field markings and general appearance, there are other ways to identify ducks conclusively.
+In addition to general appearance, there are other ways to identify ducks conclusively.

 - Sounds: Not all ducks quack, and not all quacks sound the same.
 Learning to bird by ear can help you distinguish different ducks’ identities.
 Pay attention to nonverbal sounds as well, particularly any noise the birds’ wings may make in flight.